“The widest possibilities for spiritual growth lie in the give-and-take of everyday relationships.”

 We recorded his talks over several decades.
 To listen to these lightly edited versions is to be in the presence of an enduring wisdom that gives immediate help for the quandaries of today.

-These lightly edited talks are between 40 and 55 minutes in length – available as an MP3 downloads.
+These lightly edited talks are between 40 and 55 minutes in length – available as MP3 downloads.

-Clear, lively recordings of some of Easwaran’s books by Paul Bazely, a passage meditator and professional actor based in Britain – available as an MP3 downloads.
+Clear, lively recordings of some of Easwaran’s books by Paul Bazely, a passage meditator and professional actor based in Britain – available as MP3 downloads.

-This 2-CD set puts the listener in the presence of an experienced meditation teacher as he gives instruction to a small group in a meditation program specifically adapted to our modern times.
+These talks – available as either an MP3 download or on CD – put the listener in the presence of an experienced meditation teacher as he gives instruction to a small group in a meditation program specifically adapted to our modern times.
 After listening to these four talks once, anyone can begin to practice meditation.

 Eknath Easwaran was schooled from his youth in the pure Sanskrit tradition of South India, and he sings the Hare Rama mantram with a rich resonance in a measured rhythm.
 This session was recorded in 1972.
-(Listen to a sample)

 Easwaran presents the spiritual life through Mahatma Gandhi, the Upanishads, Thomas à Kempis, and the Buddha – available as MP3 downloads.